 - (d) The CSO has liquidated in accordance with existing COA regulations all fund transfers due for liquidation.
-Only CSOs with proven absorptive capacity and good track records to implement several projects at the same time shall be considered as implementing CSO of multiple projects. - (e) The CSO was selected by the government agency in accordance with R.A.
-No. 9184 and such other applicable rules and regulations.
+Only CSOs with proven absorptive capacity and good track records to implement several projects at the same time shall be considered as implementing CSO of multiple projects. - (e) The CSO was selected by the government agency in accordance with existing government procurement laws, rules, and regulations.

-To ensure the CSOs comply with all pertinent rules and regulations covering the transfer, use, liquidation and audit of public funds, government agencies shall put into place the needed monitoring, evaluation and reporting mechanisms.
+To ensure the CSOs comply with all pertinent rules and regulations covering the transfer, use, liquidation, and audit of public funds, government agencies shall put into place the needed monitoring, evaluation, and reporting mechanisms.
 Government agencies shall remain accountable for funds transferred to CSOs in accordance with government accounting and auditing rules and regulations.

-Government agencies shall submit to the DBM, Speaker of the House of Representatives, President of the Senate of the Philippines, House Committee on Appropriations and Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on funds transferred and the government programs or projects involved.
+Government agencies shall submit to the DBM, Speaker of the House of Representatives, President of the Senate of the Philippines, House Committee on Appropriations, and Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on funds transferred and the government programs or projects involved.
 The head of the respective government agencies and their web administrator or his/her equivalent shall be responsible for ensuring that said quarterly reports are likewise posted on their websites.

 Sec.
-76. Authority to Use Savings.
-The President of the Philippines, the President of the Senate of the Philippines, the Speaker of the House of Representatives, the Chief Justice of the Supreme Court, the Heads of the Civil Service Commission, the COMELEC, and the COA are hereby authorized to declare and use savings in their respective appropriations to augment actual deficiencies incurred for the current year in any item of their respective appropriations.
+73. Authority to Use Savings.
+The President of the Philippines, the President of the Senate of the Philippines, the Speaker of the House of Representatives, the Chief Justice of the Supreme Court, the Heads of the Civil Service Commission, the COMELEC, and the COA are hereby authorized to augment a deficiency in any existing item of their respective appropriations in this Act.

-The foregoing constitutional officers authorized to use savings shall ensure that a semestral and annual report on their respective use of savings shall be submitted to the President of the Senate of the Philippines and the Speaker of the House of Representatives, copy furnished the DBM.
-The report shall indicate among others, the amount of savings generated, the sources and grounds used therefor, and the existing program, activity, or project in their respective appropriations augmented.
-They shall likewise ensure that said reports are nosted on their respective websites.
+The foregoing constitutional officers authorized to use savings shall be responsible for ensuring that a semestral and annual report on their respective use of savings shall be submitted to the President of the Senate of the Philippines and the Speaker of the House of Representatives, copy furnished the DBM.
+The report shall indicate, among others, the amount of savings generated, the sources and grounds used therefor, and the existing program, activity, or project in their respective appropriations augmented.
+They shall likewise ensure that said reports are posted on their respective websites.